Josh Okogie NBA Playoffs Player Props: Suns vs. Clippers

 - This season, he's put up 5.6% of the Suns' attempted field goals, as he's averaging 5.8 per contest.

-- He's connected on 0.9 threes per game, or 6.6% of his team's makes from beyond the arc this season.
+- Okogie is averaging 2.7 three-point field goal attempts per game this season, which is 7.4% of his team's attempts from beyond the arc.

-- Okogie's opponents, the Clippers, have one of the slowest offensive tempos, ranking 22nd, averaging 101 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.
+- Okogie's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Clippers are one of the league's slowest with 101 possessions per contest.

-- Giving up 113.1 points per contest, the Clippers are the 12th-ranked squad in the NBA defensively.
+- On defense, the Clippers have given up 113.1 points per game, which is 12th-best in the league.

-- The Clippers are the 10th-ranked team in the NBA, conceding 25 assists per game.
+- Looking at assists, the Clippers are 10th in the league, giving up 25 per contest.

 Josh Okogie vs. the Clippers